-List each planned ADAP ERF service (e.g., purchase of ADAP medications, purchase of health insurance premiums, payment of medication co-payments, deductibles, or co-insurance) and/or cost-containment measure (i.e., cost-cutting or cost-saving measures) designed to improve ADAP operations and maximize available ADAP resources.
-The work plan should complement the implementation plan submitted with the most current RWHAP Part B Base/ADAP (X07) application.
+List each planned ADAP ERF service (e.g., purchase of ADAP medications, purchase of health insurance premiums, payment of medication co-payments, deductibles, or co-insurance) and/or cost-containment measures (i.e., cost-cutting or cost-saving measures) designed to improve ADAP operations and maximize available ADAP resources.
 HRSA encourages you to use a table format with the following sections:

-- 1) Planned Expenditure Summary listing the amount budgeted by service category, cost-containment measures/initiatives, and recipient administrative costs: - 2) Planned Expenditures by Service Category with columns for Planned Service, Service Unit Description, # of Service Units, # of Clients and amount budgeted for each service; - 3) Planned Expenditure by Cost-Containment Measures/Initiatives listing each planned cost-containment initiative with the date initiated and the amount budgeted for each initiative; - 4) SMART Objectives: Provide the SMART objective associated with the planned service category, cost-containment measures/initiatives, and recipient administrative costs that will be funded with FY 2018 ADAP ERF funds.
-SMART objectives are Specific-identifying target population and activity, Measurable-indicating how much or how many, Attainable-must be

-- realistically accomplished using resources provided, Realistic-addressing and establishing reasonable programmatic steps, and Time-sensitive-indicating a timeline during which you will accomplish the objective; and - 5) Service Unit Definition: Describe the definition of the unit of service for the planned service category, cost-containment measure/initiative, and recipient administrative cost that you will fund with FY 2018 ADAP ERF funds.
+- Planned Expenditure Summary listing the amount budgeted by service category, cost-containment measures/initiatives, and recipient administrative costs; - 2) Planned Expenditures by Service Category with columns for Planned Service, Service Unit Description, # of Service Units, # of Clients and amount budgeted for each service; - Planned Expenditure by Cost-Containment Measures/Initiatives listing each planned cost-containment initiative with the date initiated and the amount budgeted for each initiative; - 4) SMART Objectives: Provide the SMART objective associated with the planned service category, cost-containment measures/initiatives, and recipient administrative costs that will be funded with FY 2019 ADAP ERF funds.
+SMART objectives are Specific-identifying target population and activity, Measurable-indicating how much or how many, Attainable-must be realistically accomplished using resources provided, Realistic-addressing and establishing reasonable programmatic steps, and Timesensitive-indicating a timeline during which you will accomplish the objective; and - 5) Service Unit Definition: Describe the definition of the unit of service for the planned service category, cost-containment, measure/initiative, and recipient administrative cost that you will fund with FY 2019 ADAP ERF.